dreamportdev/Osdev-Notes/InterruptHandling.md

 ## Interrupt Handler Stub

 Since an interrupt handler uses the same general purpose registers as the code that was interupted, we'll need to save and then restore the values of those registers, otherwise we may crash the interrupted program.

+There are a number of ways we could go about something like this, we're going to use some assembly (not too much!) as it gives us the fine control over the cpu we need.
+There are other ways, like the infamous `__attribute__((interrupt))`, but these have their own issues and limitations.
+This small bit of assembly code will allow us to add other things as we go.

-There are a number of places you could store the state of these registers, we're going to use the stack as it's extremely simple to implement.
+There are a number of places you could store the state of the general purpose registers registers, we're going to use the stack as it's extremely simple to implement.
 In protected mode we have the `pusha`/`popa` instructions for this, but they're not present in long mode so we have to do this ourselves.

 There is also one other thing: when an interrupt is served the cpu will store some things on the stack, so that when the handler is done we can return to the previous code.
 The cpu pushes the following on to the stack (in this order):